denten-books/plain-text/1-metaphor.md

 rules of engagement.
 The growing immediacy of computational mimesis underscores the political importance of holding the mechanisms of mediation in critical view.
-In reflecting on the history of human-computer interaction, I find myself with Plato, increasingly suspicious of mimesis: the more compelling the simulation, the more concealed the rule book.
+In reflecting on the history of human-computer interaction, I find myself with Plato, Baudrillard, and Taussig, increasingly suspicious of a totalizing mimesis: the more compelling the simulation, the more concealed the materialities of its production.

 Before the 1980s, the dominant paradigm of interacting with machines was the dialog [@shaw_joss:_1964; @cameron_dialog:_1967; @gaines_timesharing_1986;